zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    about the POP3 protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the command was sent by the originator of the TCP
+   :param is_orig: True if the command was sent by the originator of the TCP
             connection.

-   :cmd: The success indicator sent by the server.
+   :param cmd: The success indicator sent by the server.
 This corresponds to the
         first token on the line sent, and should be either ``OK`` or ``ERR``.

-   :msg: The textual description the server sent along with *cmd*.
+   :param msg: The textual description the server sent along with *cmd*.

    .. zeek:see:: pop3_data pop3_login_failure pop3_login_success pop3_request
       pop3_unexpected